 * * *

-This replaces the Country Specific Information for the Republic of the Congo dated July 27, 2012, to update the section on Country Description, Threats to Safety and Security, Crime, Information for Victims of Crime, Medical Facilities and Health Information, and Traffic Safety and Road Conditions.
+This replaces the Country Specific Information for the Republic of the Congo dated January 11, 2013, to update the sections Crime and Photography.